-individual, partnership, corporation, organization, association, or other legal entity."
+individual, partnership, corporation, organi ation, association, or other legal entity."
 Tenn.
-Code Ann. § 67-5-1004(9).
-Each distinct legal entity is treated as a separate "person" for purposes of calculating the 1500-acre limit.
-In some instances, property owned by an "artificial entity" is aggregated with an individual's property, but only to the extent the individual has an ownership interest in the entity or is entitled to a portion of the entity's net earnings.
+Code Ann. § 7-5-1004(9). ach distinct legal entity is treated as a separate "person" for purposes of calculating the 1500-acre limit.
+In some instances, property owned by an "artificial entity" is aggregated with an individual s property, but only to the extent the individual has an ownership interest in the entity or is entitled to a portion of the entity s net earnings.